bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 - Test hypotheses
 - Predict future outcomes

-In this guide, I’ve tried to explain the most important statistical concepts used in scientific research, especially in health, biology, and social sciences.
-I’ve used simple language, real-world examples, and clear formulas to make things as accessible as possible.
+In this guide, I've tried to explain the most important statistical concepts used in scientific research, especially in health, biology, and environmental sciences.
+I've used simple language, real-world examples, and clear formulas to make things as accessible as possible.

-I’ve done my best to simplify things, but for a deeper and more structured understanding, I highly recommend reading the original source: {% cite Daniel2024 %}.
-It’s an absolute gem.
+I've done my best to simplify things, but for a deeper and more structured understanding, I highly recommend reading the original source: {% cite Daniel2024 %}.
+It's an absolute gem.

 ---

 ## 1. Descriptive Statistics: Summarising Data

 Descriptive statistics help us describe and understand the basic features of a dataset.
-Think of it as the “first look” at your data.
+Think of it as the "first look" at your data.

 ### 1.1 Types of Data